Daugavpils: Government

 The head of the city government is the mayor of Daugavpils or, literally, 'Council Chairman' (domes priekšsēdētājs).
 The incumbent since January 2021 is Andrejs Elksniņš, an independent formerly of the Harmony party.
 It is his third term in office, his initial term was ended after the coalition broke apart in September 2017 less than a month following the 2017 municipal elections and he was succeeded by Rihards Eigims of the Latvian Green Party (elected on the "Our Party" electoral list).
 "Our Party" governed in coalition with the Latgale Party of the previous mayor Jānis Lāčplēsis.
-Eigims was previously mayor from 2001–2003 as leader of the Light of Latgale party and briefly in 2009 as a member of the Latvian Social Democratic Workers' Party.
+Eigims was previously mayor from 2001 to 2003 as leader of the Light of Latgale party and briefly in 2009 as a member of the Latvian Social Democratic Workers' Party.

 The Council consists of 15 members who are elected every four years.
 The most recent election was in 2021.